David Ross (businessman)

 David Peter John Ross (born 10 July 1965) is an English millionaire businessman, and one of the co-founders (with Charles Dunstone and Guy Johnson) of Carphone Warehouse.
-At the peak valuation of his business interests in 2008, Ross was one of the 100 richest people in the United Kingdom.
+At the peak of his business interests in 2008, Ross was one of the 100 richest people in the United Kingdom.
 In 2008, Forbes ranked him #843 in the world's richest billionaires; his net worth was estimated at US$1.4 billion.
 In April 2015, The Sunday Times estimated his net worth at £1.0 billion.
 In the 2020 edition of the Sunday Times Rich List, his net worth was estimated at £642 million, a £26 million decrease from the previous year.

 Early life

 Ross was born on 10 July 1965.
 He is a grandson of Carl Ross, who created one of the UK's largest commercial fishing firms from the family business, which eventually became Ross Group, and took over the Great Grimsby Coal, Salt and Tanning Company (known as Cosalt), which was founded in 1873 as a co-operative that supplied fishing fleets.
 Both businesses were listed on the London Stock Exchange.

 Ross was educated at Uppingham School.
 At the age of 16, his father sent him to work on a building site in Algeria, which he later described: "It was a defining moment because it was so bad I had to get away from it and be able to control my destiny".
 He graduated with a BA degree in law from the University of Nottingham and worked at Arthur Andersen from 1988, qualifying as a chartered accountant in 1991.